Vidhya-bharathi-raj/project/README.md

 ### In-Depth Churn Analysis:
 Developed a tree map visual to provide a clear view of the primary reasons for customer churn, offering insights into customer needs and service gaps.

-This project showcased the analytical capabilities of Power BI and also emphasized the importance of visual storytelling in understanding customer behavior and driving business decisions.
+"This project showcased the analytical capabilities of Power BI and also emphasized the importance of visual storytelling in understanding customer behavior and driving business decisions."

 ## [World Population Data Analysis using Python](https://github.com/VidhyabharathirajC/Python-Project)